kumartj/order-processing-orchestrator/Readme.md

 This is a sample code to show Orchestrator Saga pattern

-Key Functionality or requirement on which this is build
+Key requirement on which this is build

 - An Order request is generated from the customer
 - we need to hold the product in the inventory